 From our perspective in the AI-based advanced analytics space, the attack vectors, tools, and techniques they point out aligns well with what we do.

 Since ATT&CK is focused on the tactics and techniques adversaries use against their targets, it aligns well with security analytics.
 The matrix covers a huge amount of ground – not just for the ‘penetrate, expand, and exfiltrate’ phases, but on the pre-attack phases as well.
 These phases give organizations the resources to prepare for an attack, rather than just respond.

-It’s true that the sheer volume of information available in the ATT&CK matrix can make knowing where to start a challenge, but many of the techniques map directly to threat models included in Gurucul’s Unified Security and Risk Analytics.
+It’s true that the sheer volume of information available in the ATT&CK matrix can make knowing where to start a challenge, but many of the techniques map directly to threat models included in Gurucul’s Security Analytics and Operations Platform.
 That makes leveraging MITRE’s work to protect an organization’s environment with advanced analytics a lot easier.

 Is your organization worried about a specific threat group?
 Retail and financial services organizations are often most concerned with criminal organizations hunting for personal records, financial information, or credit card numbers.
 For government institutions and organizations that work with them, state-sponsored actors seeking intellectual property, company assets, or intelligence data could be the biggest threat.
 Some threats are target agnostic and are simply trying to gain access to whatever resources they can.
 Crypto-miners, for example, don’t care who’s cycles they steal.